[Also See The Message of the Bible and The Warning of The Bible

 Reilly DT et al. Is evidence for homoeopathy reproducible?
 Lancet 1994 344:1601-1606.

 Bopp H. Homoeopathy.
 English translation 1985, Great Joy, Belfast N Ireland.

 InPlainSite.org Note: This process of dilution and succussion is repeated so often that, in certain cases, it can be compared to a pinch of salt in both North and South Atlantic Oceans with nothing of any chemical value left to heal your body.
 Hahnemann believed that the more it was diluted, the more potent or effective it became and when once asked if he could cure a serious epidemic by pouring a bottle of the correct poison into Lake Geneva and allowing the world to take of its substance.
 He replied "If I could shake Lake Geneva 60 times, then yes, I would do this."
 (Homeopathy Investigated, A.D.
 Bambridge RGN, p.
 4).

 In Hahnemann's own book of 1810, The Organon of the Art of Rational Healing, he states, "A change is affected in the given drug.
 It is changed and subtilised at last into spirit-like medicinal power which indeed, in itself, does not fall within our senses but for which the medicinally prepared globule... becomes the carrier.... and manifests the healing power of this invisible force in the sick body," (as quoted in: A-Z of Homeopathy, Dr. Trevor M. Cook, p.
 597).

-Swami Naranyani, an ex-Presbyterian who converted to Hinduism and taught Homeopathy stated “It is an energy, a vibration that is put into either pills or liquid."
-(Return to Place in Text)
+Swami Naranyani, an ex-Presbyterian who converted to Hinduism and taught Homeopathy stated “It is an energy, a vibration that is put into either pills or liquid." ( Place in Text)